 Mention books or book blogging in your profile name!

 One way to find followers are follow-for-follow groups or threads on Facebook and Twitter.
 This is a quick and easy way and it’s what I did first.
-The problem with that is that travel or food bloggers are less likely to share your bookish pins.
+However, the problem with this method is that travel or food bloggers are less likely to share your bookish pins.

 What I do now to grow my following is to follow other book bloggers and readers.
 If they follow me back, they are also much more likely to engage with my pins because they fit in with their boards.
-And if you’ve read some general guides, you know that it is preferable to stay within specific niches and not save and share pins from a wide variety of topics.
-Share books, libraries, quotes, and related topics, but keep your favourite hair styles in a secret board or on a private account.
+And if you’ve read some general guides, you know that it is preferable to stay within your niche and not save and share pins from a wide variety of topics.
+Share books, libraries, quotes, and related topics, but keep your favorite hairstyles in a secret board or on a private account.

 Why?
-Well, for me, when I click on my following feed, it’s simply annoying to scroll through 50 hairstyle pins to find one bookish pin.
-Another reason why follow for follow is not ideal.
-It’s much easier to build a meaningful network and engage with the people you follow, if they’re in your niche.
+Well, for me, when I click on my following feed, it’s simply annoying to scroll through 50 recipe pins to find one bookish pin.
+Another reason why follow-for-follow is not ideal.
+It’s much easier to build a meaningful network and engage with the people you follow if they are in your niche.

 To sum it up: Mention books in your profile name and follow other people who save bookish pins, because they are more likely to engage with your pins if and when they follow you back.

 So, we just talked about how engagement with your pins makes Pinterest show them more prominently in searches.
 Which brings us to the topic of keywords.
 I like to ask myself: Who would be happy to find my pins?
 What might they be searching for?

 So, if you’re pinning a book cover that links to your review, write a description stating the name of the author, the title of the book, the genre, and possibly the subgenre.
 But you should also mention that it’s the book cover and that you wrote a review.
 If there are other aspects of the book that stand out for you, add those too.